Bill McCutcheon: Early life and career

-He also had a prominent role in the movie of 1989, Steel Magnolias, in which he played Owen Jenkins, beau of Ouiser Boudreaux (Shirley MacLaine).

-Career

 He was also active in film and on the stage.
 His first film appearance was in 1964's Santa Claus Conquers the Martians; later on, he was seen in movies including Family Business and Steel Magnolias.
 McCutcheon was a familiar face to young audience in the 1960s, when he appeared on several Tootsie Roll television commercials.
 His theatre credits include a role as Moonface Martin in Anything Goes, which won him a Tony Award for Best Featured Actor in a Musical.

 Other stage appearances include You Can't Take It with You and The Man Who Came to Dinner.

 Death

 A resident of Mahwah, New Jersey, McCutcheon died on January 9, 2002, of natural causes, aged 77.
 He had three children, Carol, Jay, and Kenna.